pactus-project/pactus.org/docs/learn/serialization.md

 ### Byte order

-All the internal number representation are in little-endian. byte order
+All the internal number representation are in little-endian byte order.

 ## CBOR serialization